lupyuen/lupyuen.github.io/src/starpro64.md

 in one word
 Duck, octopus

-here's an idea for horror sci-fi llm sensor sends sinister words like "evil", "death", "doom"
+_(Here's an idea for Horror Sci-Fi: We installed an LLM Sensor in a Remote Island.
+One day our LLM Sensor sends us sinister words like "evil", "death", "doom"...)_

 strings
 ghidra